Azure/azure-sdk/docs/cpp/design.md

 ## Async

-> TODO: We need to talk about async.
+> TODO: We need to talk about async more.